Site Section Links

 A word about Paul Tillich, a so-called "theistic existentialist": Tillich, born and raised under a Lutheran Pastor father, became a theology professor in Germany.
 After coming into conflict with the Nazi movement and being dismissed from his position, he wound up in America where he published a number of books concerned with integrating Christian theology and existentialism.
 He was obsessed with ontology, the philosophical study of being, of what it means to exist as a finite, mortal, vulnerable human being in this absurd context.
 The point that he missed in his multifarious books and ocean of words is that it doesn't mean a whole lot!
 There is nothing to get very excited about if our only option is to "man up" while we suffer the "slings and arrows" and slowly wither and decay−IF WE'RE LUCKY!

 Besides, Tillich should have understood that theism and existentialism are incompatible or mutually exclusive at the foundational level.

 This is the best that existentialism offers, a challenge to have the courage to create some temporary "meaning" and make the best of it, a challenge to be so-called "authentic" men.
-For the rational man who eschews superstition, the myth-based world religions, and the multifarious mystical systems, and who does not see the possibility that men to this day have not seen the rational, logical reasonable purpose and meaning that have been demonstrated, existentialism is the only road left to travel upon.
+For the rational man who eschews superstition, the myth-based world religions, and the multifarious mystical systems, and who does not entertain the possibility that, men to this day, have not seen the rational, logical reasonable purpose and meaning that have been demonstrated for us, existentialism is the only road left to travel upon.
 But it is NOT the only road for the reasonable man open to unparalleled goodness.
 Good grief!